Gobinda Chandra Majhi

 Gobind Chandra Majhi (born 17 May 1956) is a Santali language writer.
-He has been nominated for the Sahitya Academy Award for 2016.
-Post retirement from Bank job, Majhi is working as the vice president of Odisha chapter of All India Santali Writers Association.
+He was nominated for the Sahitya Academy Award in 2016.
+After his retirement from his banking job, Majhi began working as the vice president of Odisha chapter of All India Santali Writers Association.

 Personal life and education

-Gobinda Chandra was born in 1956 at Bahalada under Mayurbhanj district of Odisha.
-His father's name was Bhilu Soren and mother's name was Aarsu Soren.
+Gobinda Chandra was born in 1956 at Bahalada in the Mayurbhanj district of Odisha to father Bhilu Soren and mother Aarsu Soren.
 He passed his matriculation from Bahalda Govt High School.
-Then he completed his graduation from Buxi Jagabandhu Bidyadhar College, Bhubaneswar and LLB from Madhusudan Law College, Cuttack.
+He then graduated from Buxi Jagabandhu Bidyadhar College, Bhubaneswar and attained LLB from Madhusudan Law College, Cuttack.
 He worked with Syndicate Bank and retired as a Senior Manager.
 Post retirement he has been busy pursuing his literary activities.

 Literary life

 Majhi has been active both in Santali literature and films.
 "Bapla" and "Jolon" are two Santali movies he has been involved with.